System Setup

 Always write printer Macros

-If enabled, all printers will write printer macros.
+If enabled, all printers write printer macros.
 Individual printers can be configured to overrule this setting.

 Default: Disabled.